Degree Requirements and Academic Policies

 For Non-Georgetown International Summer Courses Study Abroad:

 Students who plan to complete courses at universities located outside the United States and aim to transfer the earned credit back to their Georgetown degree must get travel authorization by the Office of Global Services (OGS).
 OGS and academic approval is needed in order for credit transfer.
 Please allow at least four-weeks prior to departure for the safety and security review process to be completed.
 Students can start the travel authorization process by visiting the Global Services website.

 5. Academic Advising and Policies

 The McDonough School of Business’ advising system is designed to inform students of the many curricular options and programs available to them and to help them in making responsible choices that nurture their intellectual interests.
 All McDonough undergraduate advising takes place in the Undergraduate Program Office in the Rafik B. Hariri Building, Suite 120.
-The student’s advisor provides specific information about the proper sequencing of courses required for their majors, discusses and students’ proposed course selection for registration for each upcoming semester, and serves as a sounding board for exploring various academic options.
+The students’ advisor provides specific information about the proper sequencing of courses required for their majors, discusses the students’ proposed course selection for registration for each upcoming semester, and serves as a sounding board for exploring various academic options.

 Students pursuing a Bachelor of Science in Business and Global Affairs should consult the BSBGA page of this bulletin for advising.

 All students must officially declare their major(s) prior to the end of the spring semester of sophomore year.
 Students are encouraged to declare potential minors at the same time for planning purposes.
 Students can declare majors or minors through our online forms which can be found on our Undergraduate Forms and Applications page of the McDonough website.